paiqo/Databricks-VSCode/README.md

 ![Connections](https://github.com/paiqo/Databricks-VSCode/blob/master/images/Connections.jpg?raw=true "Connections")

 You can either work with a single Connection or configure multiple Connections.
 If you use multiple Connections, you will see your list in the Connections view and icons indicating which one is currently active.
 To change the Connection, simply click the "Activate" button next to an inactive Connection.
 All other views will update automatically.

+To change an existing connection - please see [Setup and Configuration](#setup-and-configuration)

 # Workspace Browser
 ![Workspace Browser](https://github.com/paiqo/Databricks-VSCode/blob/master/images/WorkspaceBrowser.jpg?raw=true "Workspace Browser")